Aysal-Asfia/BigDataProject/Readme.md

 The proposed network includes five LSTM layers and one dense layer.
 In all of the layers, we used _tanh_ activation function and set the dropout rate as 0.25.
 In the last dense layer, we applied _softmax_ activation function to predict the probability of each class.
-We set the batch size to 50 and used Adam as the optimizer.
+We set batch size to 50 and used _Adam_ as the optimizer.

 The model was trained with different subjects independently since the number of features of each subject is different.
 For each subject, model was trained twice, once with 5 steps from TR1 to TR5 and once with 2 steps combined in TR34.
-With 5 time-steps data, as each of these is represent as a vector of features, we stacked all times-steps to create a 2d input array.
+With 5 time-steps data, as each of these is represented as a vector of features, we stacked all times-steps to create a 2d input array.
-Three fourths of the data of each subject was used to train, the remaining was test data.
+Three fourths of each subject data was used to train, the remaining was test data.

-During the model training, we collected the information of CPU time, memory usage, disk throughput and cache used.
+During data pre-processing and model training, we collected the information of CPU time, memory usage, disk throughput and cache used.
-Then we compared the results from different subject as well as results from the same subject with different time-steps used.
+Then we compared the results from different subjects as well as results from the same subject with different time-steps combinations.

 ### **4. Technologies, libraries and tools**

-We chose **_tensorflow_**, **_keras_**, which is widely used for deep learning, to implement LSTM algorithm and **_numpy_**, **_sklearn_** for data preprocessing.
+We chose **_tensorflow_**, **_keras_**, which is widely used for deep learning, to implement LSTM algorithm and **_numpy_**, **_sklearn_** for data pre-processing.
-In order to obtain system information including memory used and disk throughput, we used **_atop_** linux command and **_collectl_**, a daemon software that collects system performance data.
+In order to obtain system information including memory used and disk throughput, we ran **_atop_** linux command and **_collectl_**, a daemon software that collects system performance data.
-Our implementation is run on a cloud VM on Compute Canada with Centos 7 OS, GenuineIntel 2.6GHz single core processor, 16GB of RAM and a HDD of 220GB.
+Our implementation was run on a cloud VM on Compute Canada with Centos 7 OS, GenuineIntel 2.6GHz single core processor, 16GB of RAM and a HDD of 220GB.

 ## **III.
 Result**